 Banking includes handing deposits into checking and savings accounts, as well as lending money to customers.
 About 10% of the money deposited into banks must stay on hand, as dictated by the Federal Deposit Insurance Corporation’s (FDIC) reserve requirement.
 The other 90% is available for loans.
 Some of the interest the bank earns from these loans is given to the customers who have deposited money into the bank.

-Expert advisory services help both people and organizations with a variety of tasks.
+This branch of financial services helps both people and organizations with a variety of tasks.
 Financial advisors can help with due diligence on investments, provide valuation services for businesses, aid in real estate endeavors, and more.
 In each case, advisors help to guide people in the right direction when making financial decisions.

 3. Wealth Management